expresspigeon/blog/src/content/posts/2013/go-wild-making-buttons-in-your-email-campaigns.md

 <iframe src="//www.youtube.com/embed/hUC-pS1lOHI" height="480" width="640" allowfullscreen frameborder="0"></iframe>

-Let us know how you're using the Button Maker to improve your newsletters!
+Let us know how you&apos;re using the Button Maker to improve your newsletters!

 Happy marketing! :)